Current Doctoral Students

 First Year

-Caroline is a first-year doctoral student in the Clinical Psychology PhD program at Teachers College, Columbia University, and a member of the Global Mental Health Lab.
+Caroline is a second-year doctoral student in the Clinical Psychology PhD program at Teachers College, Columbia University, and a member of the Global Mental Health Lab.
 She graduated from Georgetown University in 2020 with a BA in Psychology and a minor in Business Administration and Spanish.
 In 2023, she completed an MA in Clinical Psychology at Teachers College.
 Her prior clinical experiences include co-leading DBT skills groups for young adults, leading support groups through the National Alliance on Mental Illness, and working with patients to ensure continuation of care post-hospitalization.
 Her early research experiences include working with teenage parents to develop and hone their coparenting skills.

 In the Global Mental Health Lab, Caroline has worked in varying capacities on projects relating to distress in post-partum women during the COVID-19 pandemic, understanding childbirth experiences and their impact on women in New York City, and evaluating the effectiveness of IPT in treating women with post-partum depression in Ontario.
 She has also helped work on a meta-analysis that sought to understand how nutrition and mental health impact the birthweight of children in low- and middle-income countries.
 In the future, Caroline hopes to continue studying maternal mental health and become more involved in suicide prevention and management research.

-Corey Morrison is a first-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
+Corey Morrison is a second-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
 He graduated from Brown University in 2019 with a BA in Public Health.
 Prior to joining the Global Mental Health Lab at Teachers College, Corey worked as a research assistant at the New York State Psychiatric Institute working on a longitudinal study of psychosocial outcomes in a sample of youth perinatally affected by HIV in New York.
 While at the Psychiatric Institute, Corey also worked to pilot an mHealth neurocognitive assessment tool for use in Uganda, South Africa, and Thailand.

 Third Year

-Erin is a third-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
+Erin is a fourth-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
 In 2018 Erin graduated with a BA in Psychology and a minor in anthropology from the University of North Carolina, Wilmington.
 In 2020, she received her MA in Clinical Psychology from Teachers College.
 During the MA program, Erin worked on treatment research at Teachers College and implementation research in the form of program evaluations at Mount Sinai.
 At Mount Sinai, Erin had the privilege of working on program evaluations for innovative trauma-informed programs for transgender survivors of violence and programs for men in Harlem who were the survivors of crime or trauma.

 In the Global Mental Health Lab, Erin works on the evaluation and implementation of mental health services in historically underserved and marginalized populations.
 Specifically, she is interested in using community-based participatory action research to evaluate the effectiveness, acceptability, and feasibility of culturally informed therapeutic interventions delivered by community members in Harlem.
 Erin also works with transitioning service members, student Veterans, and Veterans broadly both in the lab and at the Bronx VA.

-DJ is a fourth-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
+DJ is a fifth-year doctoral student in the Clinical Psychology program at Teachers College, Columbia University.
 He holds an MA in Clinical Psychology from Teachers College (2020) and a BS in Psychology from Grand Canyon University (2018).
 In the Global Mental Health Lab, he works on the implementation and dissemination of mental health services to under-served and under-resourced populations, with an emphasis on serving the Veteran community.
 DJ is particularly interested in system-wide interventions to reduce Veteran suicide, exploring how culturally informed community engagement can enhance the success of the military-to-civilian life transition, and how social factors influence the trajectory of treatment-seeking behavior.
 Before enrolling at Teachers College, DJ served as an Air Traffic Controller in the US Air Force for six years and was involved in over 200,000 flying operations.
 As a MA student, he was the assistant evaluator on a program evaluation of the Veterans Treatment Track in New York's 9th Judicial District.
 He also had a leading role in the implementation and dissemination of the ETS Sponsorship program for transitioning servicemembers, which is now a nationwide VA and DoD program.

-Jada Rene Flint is a fourth-year doctoral student in the Clinical Psychology PhD program at Teachers College, Columbia University, where she is also a member of the Global Mental Health Lab.
+Jada Rene Flint is a fifth-year doctoral student in the Clinical Psychology PhD program at Teachers College, Columbia University, where she is also a member of the Global Mental Health Lab.
 She earned her Bachelor of Arts degree in Africana Studies and Psychology from Smith College in 2018.
 In 2020, she completed her MA in Clinical Psychology and received a certification in Sexuality, Women, and Gender from Teachers College.

 In the Global Mental Lab, Jada focus her research on the intricate aspects of suicidality within the African American community.
 Her dedicates lies in the exploration and identification of distinct traits linked to suicidal ideation and behavior among Black youth, with the ultimate goal in enhancing targeted and effective prevention strategies and interventions.
 Currently, she is collaboring with NYU McSilver Institution for Poverty Policy and Research on their WeCare Study, which seeks to implement and investigate a system of care for Black youth that combines suicide risk screening with an intervention to faciliates the connection of at-risk youth to high-quality mental health services.